How do we choose paint colors for our new painting? There are so many colors to choose from! We would like to use them all.

 These are the templates I cut out of newsprint years ago.
 Today I still use these same templates to choose the paint colors for each individual painting.

-Second - Choose the second color.
+Second - Look for the second color.

 The second color we choose will almost always be a complimentary color.
+Monochromatic and analogous color schemes are exceptions.

 A scheme with complimentary colors will make it easy to mix neutral, dark colors for the painting.

+The mixed colors will always harmonize with the rest of the painting.
 They won't look out of place because they came from the original color scheme.
-Plus, we can save some money because we don't have to buy any neutral colors.

 Third - Choose an additional color.
 This color will normally be used in the smallest amounts in the painting.